Management Policy Corporate Governance

 ▼Basic approach ▼Overview of our corporate governance structure

-▼Composition, purposes, and roles of committees and conference bodies ▼Corporate Governance Report
+▼Composition, purposes, and roles of committees and conference bodies ▼Skill Matrix of Directorspo

-▼Policy and procedure for nomination, election and dismissal of Directors ▼Evaluation of effectiveness of the Board of Directors ▼Directors’ compensation ▼Basic Views on Internal Control System ▼Steps for the strengthening of governance
+▼Corporate Governance Report ▼Policy and procedure for nomination, election and dismissal of Directors ▼Toward the Realization of Highly Effective Governance ▼Effectiveness Evaluation for the Board of Directors ▼Director Compensation ▼Basic Views on Internal Control System ▼Steps for the strengthening of governance

 Basic approach